Editorial

 Through the Kenya Private Sector Alliance (Kepsa), suppliers have engaged with President Uhuru Kenyatta to push for the enactment of a law that compels public institutions to pay suppliers within 60 days.

-Kepsa is seeking to make it a criminal offence for government to delay payments to suppliers beyond two months – calling for the introduction of interest on all pending bills and hefty fines for non-compliance officers.
+Kepsa is seeking to make it a criminal offence for the government to delay payments to suppliers beyond two months – calling for the introduction of interest on all pending bills and hefty fines for non-compliance officers.

 Prompt payments will help inject liquidity into the economy while boosting survival for SMEs and lower non-performing loans.